How Criminal Cases Actually Work, The Map Nobody Gives You

 TL;DR

-A criminal case moves through nine stages: arrest, first appearance, arraignment, discovery, motions, plea negotiations, trial (for 3-10% of cases), sentencing, and appeals.
-90-97% of cases resolve at the plea negotiation stage.
-Cases are most often won or lost during the discovery and motions stages — not at trial.
+A criminal case moves through nine stages: arrest, first appearance, arraignment, discovery, motions, plea negotiations, trial (for 3-10% of cases per Bureau of Justice Statistics), sentencing, and appeals.
+90-97% of cases resolve at the plea negotiation stage (Bureau of Justice Statistics).
+Cases are most often won or lost during the discovery and motions stages.
+Not at trial.
 A simple misdemeanor takes 2-6 months; complex felonies take 1-3 years.

 This is that explanation.